Beyond Isolated Dots: Benchmarking Structured Table Construction as Deep Knowledge Extraction: AOE Benchmark

 \subsubsection{Automated Evaluation Pipeline and Metrics}

-To assess a model's proficiency in performing the AOE Benchmark, we have developed a multifaceted automated evaluation pipeline.
-This pipeline evaluates the generated tables from several perspectives, ranging from basic parsability to fine-grained cell-level accuracy.
-The primary metrics we report are: (1) \textit{CSV Parsability (Pass Rate)}, (2) \textit{Overall Quality (LLM Score)}, and (3) \textit{Cell F1}.
+AOE is desined with a hierarchical evaluation pipeline examining generated tables from basic parsability to fine-grained cell-level accuracy.
+We report three primary metrics: (1)\textit{Pass Rate (CSV Parsability)} , (2) \textit{Overall Quality (LLM Rating)}, and (3) \textit{Content Evaluation (\textit{Cell F1})}.
+The Pipeline is shown in Figure~\ref{fig:eval_process}.